Winner of the Academic Excellence Award (Pathways) at the Study Adelaide 2022 International Student Awards.

 It all began in Sri Lanka.

-Sri Lanka is a beautiful and vibrant country, but it also is a conservative country that holds tightly to traditional practices and beliefs.
-My high school lessons were prescriptive; teachers encouraged us to memorise our answers and adhere to their opinions instead of thinking for ourselves.
-There were few opportunities to express my honest thoughts and my individuality.
+Sri Lanka is a beautiful and vibrant country with friendly people, but it holds onto traditional beliefs, customs and practices that were different to my family’s way of life.
+My high school lessons were prescriptive whereby teachers provided us the answers to memorise and expected us to agree with their opinions.
+There were few opportunities to express my thoughts and my individuality.

 In January 2022, I was meant to sit for my Cambridge A levels and enter university.
 However, the number of COVID-19 cases in Sri Lanka was high, so the A levels were cancelled.